 - Non-economic damages - These damages are harder to prove, because they are not those for which you will receive a bill in the mail.
 But experts can be brought in to assist with assigning a dollar amount to these losses.
 You may recover for both physical and mental pain and suffering, loss of enjoyment of life, disfigurement, and physical impairment.
 In addition, certain family members (typically a spouse) may include a claim at the time of your suit for loss of consortium, which seeks to compensate them for loss of companionship that resulted from your injuries.

 - Punitive damages - Punitive damages are intended to punish defendants for their behavior and to serve as a deterrent to others who may do the same.
 In Florida, these damages are reserved for only the most egregious behavior (usually the intentional infliction of harm).
 They are rare in personal injury cases, but may apply depending on the facts of your case.

+How to Hold Uninsured Drivers AccountableTruck accidents are already complicated enough when the driver who hurt you was responsible enough to carry insurance.
+When he hasn't, your case gets much more complicated—you are almost guaranteed to have to fight with the driver's employer to receive justice in your case.

 Holding negligent commercial truck drivers and their employers accountable for their actions is difficult, and often involves a sustained dispute with adverse parties, their representatives, attorneys, and insurers.
 One of the best ways to ensure your claim is successful is by consulting with an experienced truck accident attorney who can discuss your options, protect your rights, and devise the best plan for moving forward.
 To contact Dolman Law Group Accident Injury Lawyers, PA about a free consultation on your case either call our Clearwater office at (727) 451-6900 or fill out a contact form online.